fniessink/toisto/README.md

 - Change the grammatical gender from female to male or the other way around.
 For example, what is the male version of "Zus" (which means "Sister" and the answer is "Broer") or what is the female version of "Vader" (which means "Father", making the correct answer "Moeder").
 - Change the comparative degree of an adjective.
 For example, what is the superlative degree of "Aardig" (which means "Nice", and the answer would be "Aardigst").

-For each quiz, Toisto counts how often in a row you answer it correctly.
-So each quiz has its own streak.
+For each quiz, Toisto keeps track of how long you answer it correctly.
 When you answer a quiz correctly multiple times, Toisto will silence the quiz for a while.
-The longer the streak, the longer a quiz is silenced.
-This starts at a few minutes, but then increases rapidly when you keep answering correctly: a streak of 13 correct answers silences a quiz for 24 hours, a streak of 18 silences the quiz for 10 days, and a streak of 20 silences it for 20 days.
-The maximum amount of time a quiz is silenced is roughly three months.
+The longer the time you have answered the quiz correctly, the longer a quiz is silenced.
+This starts at a few minutes, but then increases rapidly when you keep answering correctly.

 When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress.json` in your home folder.